-As conveners of leaders and influencers, catalysts for business growth and champions for a better community, the Lubbock Chamber recognizes the evolving changes in the workforce across the nation and in the Lubbock community.
+As catalysts for business growth, conveners of leaders and influencers and champions for a stronger community, the Lubbock Chamber recognizes the evolving changes in the nationwide workforce and in the Lubbock community.
 The "Better Business Through Diversity," the Chamber's 2019 Diversity Summit,will consist of multiple breakout sessions with a variety of topics to better enhance how businesses handle the wide-range of diversity in the workplace today.
 The Summit will kick off with a luncheon and keynote speaker Carol Sumner, EdD, Vice President of the Division of Diversity, Equity & Inclusion at Texas Tech University.

 Click here to REGISTER FOR THIS EVENT TODAY!
 Seating is limited, and this event will fill up quickly.